 Hardwood floors harbor less dust/allergens than rugs or carpet.
 Get a broom and sweep regularly.
 (Manual labor is good for you and requires no fossil fuels.)
 Better to swiffer (dry or wet) than not to sweep or mop.
 This is the epitome of find a way to modify or make an easier version.

 Try to buy washable rugs if you can.
 If that's not feasible - at least once a month, shake them out well.
+I wash our bathroom rugs about every other month and shake them out weekly.

 Wash your walls every few years - especially if textured - or before you paint (do you want to paint the dust in permanently?).
-Dust the walls 1 time per year at minumum.
+Dust the walls 1 time per year at minimum.
 Put an old T-shirt on a broom head - use rubber bands to hold in place by moving them up the broom handle - use that to dust the walls.
 (The old T-shirt can then be washed with the rags.)

 Wash your curtains quarterly.
 One time per month, wipe down your blinds.